AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 To validate the pipeline setup for provisioning, follow the steps below:

-* Make sure the [!DNL pipelined] process is running.
+* Make sure the `pipelined` process is running.
-* Check the pipelined.log for pipeline connection logs.
+* Check the `pipelined.log` for pipeline connection logs.
 * Verify the connection and if pings are received.
 Hosted customers can use the Monitoring from the Client Console.